 The Most Common Topical Medications For Acne

 Acne is often a chronic condition; it can leave lifelong scars.
-Although appropriate treatment may help reduce scarring, several dermatological procedures can cause further reduction in appearance.
-These processes include dermabrasion, chemical peels, laser resurfacing, dermal filler injections, and phototherapy.
+Although appropriate treatment may help reduce scarring, certain best products for acne scars and several dermatological procedures can cause further reduction in appearance.
+These procedures include dermabrasion, chemical peels, laser resurfacing, dermal filler injections, and phototherapy.
 Discuss with your dermatologist if you wish to use any of the treatments.

 Can Acne Be Prevented?